 Students develop the techniques and confidence they need to create believable performances for the camera.
 They apply what they learn to a series of on camera exercises designed to develop their screen acting ability.

 Students in the One-Week Acting Camp perform in a film scene that is taped, edited, and screened for a live audience.

-Students in the Summer Acting Camp Program who enroll in only the first week do not act in the student productions but receive all the fundamental acting instruction.
+Students in the Summer Acting Camp who enroll in only the first week do not act in the student productions but receive all the fundamental acting instruction.

-Starting where they left off in the introductory Acting for Film program.
-Students are cast in and explore the process of performing in a more in-depth production.
+Starting where they left off in the Kids Acting Camp, students are cast in and explore the process of performing in a more in-depth production.
 Students may shoot the final project on location or in a closed set at the Film Academy.

 While students are introduced to specific acting techniques and exercises as they apply to acting for the camera, classes primarily focus on rehearsal and preparation for the final project.